xtin/TeleFred/README.md

 = To install: =

-- Open a Terminal, and run "brew install telegram" to install the necessary dependencies.
+- Open a Terminal, and run "brew install telegram-cli" to install the necessary dependencies.
 - (If you don't have brew, ask google how to install it :) )
 - Before you can use it, you have to run 'treset' once, to remove the quarantine-flag from telegram-cli and log into telegram!
 - In the terminal: